akazukin5151/metroani/README.md

 **TODO: document every setting**

+# Usage

+Start by running `examples/webm.py` (more optimized than gif and avi), and adjusting `settings/gif.json`.
+Line 21 controls the duration of the clip that is generated.

-The basic workflow is:
+The basic workflow for a clean build is:

 1. Write the settings in either JSON or Python
-2. For JSON, use `metroani.all_settings_from_json()` to convert the JSON setting file into Python settings objects
+2. For JSON, use `all_settings_from_json()` to convert the JSON setting file into Python settings objects
 3. For Python, directly instantiate the settings objects.
 Use `rgb()` to convert 0-255 RGB values to 0-1 values required by gizeh.
 4. (Optional: edit the script itself, for advanced users)
-5. Pass those settings objects into `metroani.make_video()`, which returns a MoviePy clip
+5. Pass those settings objects into `make_video()`, which returns a MoviePy clip
 6. (Optional: edit the MoviePy clip however you want)
 7. Write the MoviePy clip into a file (see their [manual](https://zulko.github.io/moviepy/ref/VideoClip/VideoClip.html#videoclip))